Gyanreyer/OpenWilds/site/README.md

   a file at `/site/hello.page.js` will produce a page at `openwilds.org/hello`, and `/site/my/path.page.js` will produce a page at `openwilds.org/my/path`
 - HTML templating uses [`htm`](https://github.com/developit/htm) tagged template strings, with a custom plugin to support CSS bundling.
+- Files in the `/public` directory will be directly copied to the output, ie `/public/js/my-script.js` -> `openwilds.org/js/my-script.js`

 ## Example component